 Pamela Joseph's scholarship is in the areas of curriculum studies, the teaching profession, and the moral dimensions of teaching.
-She is currently studying holistic reflective practice and transformative moral education.
+She is currently studying holistic and transformative moral education in teacher education.

 B EDUC 250 - Topics in Education and Popular Culture